UE4SS-RE/RE-UE4SS/docs/guides/creating-gui-tabs-with-c++-mod.md

             // In this callback, you can start rendering the contents of your tab with ImGui.
             ImGui::Text("This is the contents of the tab");

-            // We can access members of our mod class with the 'instance' param. auto mod = dynamic_cast<MyAwesomeMod*>(instance);
+            // You can access members of your mod class with the 'instance' param. auto mod = dynamic_cast<MyAwesomeMod*>(instance);
             if (!mod)
             {
                 // Something went wrong that caused the 'instance' to not be correctly set.
-                // Let's abort the rest of the function before we access an invalid pointer. return;
+                // Let's abort the rest of the function so that you don't access an invalid pointer. return;
             }